TriducRoyDo/Voltorb-Flip/README.md

 ## Additional resources
 - https://bulbapedia.bulbagarden.net/wiki/Voltorb_Flip - Explains the game's mechanics and some possible strategies, also reveals the possible number of bombs/x2/x3 cards that can appear per level.

 - http://voltorbflip.com/ - A voltorb flip solver.
 While this was created for the original Voltorb Flip minigame in Pokemon HGSS, since my game is mechnically identical to the original, this should work for it.
+Note that while some levels can be "solved" with logic and deduction, the game still has a healthy amount of luck involved such that there will always be a point where the player has to flip card with uncertainity (for example a new board where all rows/columns have at least 1 bomb), thus the game cannot be solved by a computer every time and this solver's algorithm is not necessarily the optimal or safest way to play the game either.